greco-project/pvcompare/docs/model_assumptions.rst

 Heat demand
 -----------

-The heat demand is calculated for a given number of houses with a given number of storeys, a certain country and year.
-The BDEW standard load profile is used.
+The heat demand of either space heating or space heating and warm water is calculated for a given number of houses with a given number of storeys, a certain country and year.
+In order to take heat demand from warm water into account the parameter ``include warm water`` in *pvcompare*'s input file ``building_parameters.csv`` is set to ``True``.
+To generate the heat demand profiles the BDEW standard load profile is used.
 This standard load profile is derived for german households.
 Because there is no other standard load profiles available for other countries, the german standard load profiles is used for all countries as an approximation.

+Due to the characteristics of the sigmoid function used for the calculation of the heat demand profiles, the heat demand never equals zero.
+Since this does not correspond to the realistic behavior of heat supplied by means of space heating in summer, a heating limit temperature is introduced, above which no heating takes place.
+The heating limit temperature can be set in ``building_parameters.csv``.
+In case of space heating, heat demand during summer is removed if the daily mean temperature crosses the the heating limit temperature.
+The excess heat demand is then distributed equally over the remaining heat demand.
+In case of a heat demand from space heating and warm water only the heat demand of the space heating is adjusted as described above.

 The standard load profile is scaled with the annual heat demand for the given population.
-The annual heat demand is calculated by the following procedure:
+The annual heat demand for space heating and warm water is calculated by the following procedure:

 1)  the residential heat demand for a country is requested from `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.
-Only the
-    Space Heating is used in the simulations (TODO: How to include WH).
 2)  on the lines of the electricity demand, the population of the country is requested from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
 3)  the total residential demand is divided by the countries population and multiplied by the house population that is calculated by the storeys